yalmip/yalmip.github.io/_posts/commands/2016-09-17-optimizer.md

 ````

 ## Examples

-First a word of warning: Never start your model development using optimizer constructs.
-Always start with a standard model based on calls to [optimize](/command/optimize), and then when everything works as expected, adjust you model to use [optimizer](/command/optimizer) instead, if you think this will improve simulation performance.
-Debugging models in the [optimizer](/command/optimizer) world is much harder and not recommended.

 [optimizer](/command/optimizer) is used to simplify and speed up code where  almost the same model is setup and solved repeatedly.